-NGOs and the transfer of global maternal health policies – NGOMA
+NGOs and the transfer of global maternal health policies – NGOMA (completed)

 The primary aim of this study is to investigate the transfer of global maternal health policies approached through the actions of international NGOs.